 Every day, rain or shine, kindergarteners at Kona Pacific make their way up the hill to a clearing in the forest above the school campus.
 Here, their “forest classroom” serves as a base for nature-based play, exploration, and learning.

-The center of our academic offering in the Waldorf kindergarten are our language-rich and socially-engaging circle and story times.
+The center of our forest kindergarten is our language-rich and socially-engaging circle and story times.
 Through our oral language approach to early literacy, students are exposed to phonemes, through which they develop articulation, rhyme and memory, and the foundations of number sense.
 We also offer many opportunities to hone fine-motor skills and hand-eye coordination.
 Each day we bring wonderful handwork projects to work on in the forest such as yarn for finger knitting, a sewing backpack full of the materials needed for small sewing projects, and modeling beeswax.
 There is time each day to cultivate our Kinder Garden, hike, and explore our campus's lovely extensive grounds.
 Students who have the opportunity to move over uneven terrain, balancing and jumping, are developing their gross motor skills and self-confidence all while experiencing a deep connection to the rhythms of the forest.